Q-Minh/nihu/dox/tut_guiggiani_hypersingular.md

 Rong's improvement  {#tut_guiggiani_rong}
 ------------------

-Recently, Rong et al proposed a serious efficiency improvement to Guiggiani's original formulation.
+Recently, Rong et al proposed an efficiency improvement to Guiggiani's original formulation.
 They showed that the intrinsic reference domain \f$ \Sigma \f$ can be chosen such that the derivative

 \f$ \displaystyle \left| \lim_{\rho \to 0} \frac{\partial {\bf r}(\rho, \theta)}{\partial \rho} \right| \f$

 remains constant over the integration domain.
 As this derivative obviously plays an important role in the Laurent coefficients \f$ F_{-2}(\theta), F_{-1}(\theta) \f$ of the hypersingular kernel, the improvement allows for improved accuracy on highly distorted elements.
-Furthermore, the new reference domain yields analytical closed form expressions for the single angular integrals.
+Furthermore, the new reference domain yields analytical closed form expressions for the angular line integrals.

 Implementation  {#tut_guiggiani_implementation}
 ==============